 - Building Standards queries - email@example.com

-Planning Site Visits will now be undertaken but these will be unaccompanied.
+In line with current Covid guidance, Planning Site Visits will be undertaken in essential cases only.
+Where undertaken, these will be unaccompanied and professional staff will undertake a risk assessment with customers before agreeing to a visit.
+The risk assessment is to ensure the health, safety and wellbeing of both council staff and the customer.
 Building Standards Surveyors have resumed site inspection work; however, this continues to be a restricted service; professional staff will undertake a risk assessment with customers before agreeing to a visit.
 The risk assessment is to ensure the health, safety and wellbeing of both council staff and the customer.

 Public engagement and planning

 Legislation for major planning applications requires applicants to submit a Proposal of Application Notice (PAN) outlining pre-application public engagement proposals.
 In light of current restrictions on public gatherings, we don't recommend public events.
 Applicants and agents should explore alternative ways to engage and receive feedback from the community.
 While we anticipate further guidance on this matter from Scottish, please contact us to discuss potential options.

 For the remainder of the COVID-19 outbreak the North and South Planning Applications Committee will operate virtually.

 It is intended that these will be web cast live and can be accessed via the Highland Council webcast portal.